timileyin42/HNG_project/README.md

   - Determines if the number is **odd** or **even**.
   - Calculates the **sum of its digits**.
 - **Fun Fact**:
-  - Fetches a fun fact about the number from the Numbers API.
+  - Fetches a fun fact about the number from the Numbers APIs.
 - **Error Handling**:
   - Handles invalid inputs (e.g., non-numeric values) and returns appropriate error messages.